KandilKhaled/neocortexapi/Liam_resarch/Serialize_methods.md

 private static T DeserializeKeyValuePair<T>(StreamReader sr, string propName)

-This is a **helpe**r method called by the main Deserialize method to deserialize a KeyValuePair object.
+This is a **helper** method called by the main Deserialize method to deserialize a KeyValuePair object.
 It takes in the same parameters as the main Deserialize method (a StreamReader sr and an optional string propName).
 The method starts by defining default values for the key and value of the KeyValuePair, getting the types of the key and the value, and using reflection to get the generic version of the Deserialize method, the ReadGenericBegin method and the ReadGenericEnd method.